ReyesAmeer/name/README.md

-# Quixote - CSS Unit and Integration Testing
+# Quixote - CSS Unit

 Quixote is a library for testing CSS.
 It's fast—over 100 tests/second—and has a powerful API.
 You can use it for unit testing (test your CSS files directly) or integration testing (test against a real server).
 Either way, your tests check how HTML elements are actually rendered by the browser.